Distance Domains: Completeness: Holes

 Up until now, most of the literature has focused on ball topologies.
-However, as mentioned in \parencite{Goubault2013} Exercise 6.2.11, hole topologies generalize the upper topology from order theory.
+However, as mentioned in \cite[Exercise 6.2.11]{Goubault2013}, hole topologies generalize the upper topology from order theory.
 This allows for simple generalizations of certain order theoretic concepts.
 Also, the double hole topology $\mathbf{d}^\circ_\circ$ coincides with various kinds of weak topologies, although this too does not appear to be widely recognized.
-For example, the double hole topology is the usual product topology on products of bounded intervals, the Wijsman topology on subsets of $X$, and the weak operator topology on projections on a Hilbert space.
+For example, the double hole topology is the usual product topology on products of bounded intervals, the weak operator topology on projections on a Hilbert space and the Wijsman topology on subsets of $X$ (see \cite[Examples 5 and 6 and \S5.3]{Bice2015v4}).